Absorbance: Beer-Lambert law

-Beer–Lambert law with non-scattering samples
+Absorbance for non-scattering samples

 Within a homogeneous medium such as a solution, there is no scattering.
-For this case, researched extensively by August Beer, the concentration of the absorbing species follows the same linear response as the path-length.
+For this case, researched extensively by August Beer, the concentration of the absorbing species follows the same linear contribution to absorbance as the path-length.
 Additionally, the contributions of individual absorbing species are additive.
 This is a very favorable situation, and made absorbance an absorption metric far preferable to absorption fraction (absorptance).
 This is the case for which the term "absorbance" was first used.